auca/com.410/Practice/Practice.md

 man 3 printf
 ```

+### Task #6

+1. Write a program in x86-64 assembly to find a sum of 10 integer
+   numbers.
+Create a function to sum the numbers.

 ### Homework #1

 Rewrite all the programs from tasks #4 and #5 in x86 32-bit assembly.